 Chaplains

 Seeking individualized spiritual care?
 Our volunteer Chaplains are trained to provide care through their respective certifying bodies.
-Feel free to reach out to a Chaplain using the email address provided, and they will support you in setting up an appointment.
+Feel free to reach out to a Chaplain using the email address provided, and they will support you in setting up an appointment, either virtually or in-person.

 Indigenous